 Interrelated actions are defined under ESA as actions that are part of a larger action and depend on the larger action for their justification.
 Interdependent actions are defined as actions that have no independent utility apart from the action under consideration (50 CFR 402.02).
 To determine if an action is interrelated to or interdependent with a proposed action, the agency "should ask whether another activity in question would occur 'but for' the proposed action under consultation" (FWS Consultation Handbook at 4-26).
 In doing so, the agency must be "careful not to reverse the analysis by analyzing the relationship of the proposed action against the other activity."
 Id.
-For instance, "if the proposed action is the addition of a second turbine to an existing dam, the question is whether the dam (the other activity) is interrelated to or interdependent with the proposed action (the addition of the turbine), not the reverse."
-Id.
-In this case, the PA is the proposed action under consultation, so the agency should determine whether any other action in question would occur "but for" the PA.
+For instance, "if the proposed action is the addition of a second turbine to an existing dam, the question is whether the dam (the other activity) is interrelated to or interdependent with the proposed action under consultation, so the agency should determine whether any other action in question would occur "but for" the PA.